Blazemeter/helm-crane/README.md

 helm template <path-to-chart>
 ```

 This will print the template Helm will use to install this chart.
-Check the values and if something is missing, please make ammends.
+Check the values and if something is missing, please make amends.

 ---